-Top 10 Reasons You’re Even Better Prepared to Enter the Nursing Workforce During COVID-19
+Top 10 Reasons You’re Even Better Prepared to Enter the Nursing Workforce Since COVID-19

 “Am I regretting going into nursing?
 Not at all.
 This has not intimidated me into considering another profession.”